 Putting "Powered By" into Practice

-Now that we've explored the power of "powered by" and how SaaS companies can leverage user-generated marketing to grow their business, let's dive into some practical tips and tricks for implementing this strategy.
+Now that we've explored the power of "powered by" and how SaaS companies can use user-generated marketing to grow their business, let's get into some practical tips and tricks for implementing this strategy.

 Tip Description